 - Playstation 5 controller support

-Apple released iOS 14 during the "Time Flies" event in September 2020 as a surprise to all.
-Normally the operating system releases alongside the new iPhone with a week advanced notice to developers, but this time Apple only gave 24-hour notice with no iPhone 12 in sight.
+Apple released iOS 14 during the "Time Flies" event in September 2020.
+Typically, the operating system launches alongside the new iPhone, with a week's advance notice to developers.
+However, this time Apple only gave them a 24-hour notice, with no iPhone 12 in sight.
 Apple eventually announced its 2020 handsets at an October event.

-iOS 14.3, currently in beta, adds support for ProRAW.
-The new photography mode combines for the first time Apple's computational photography with shooting in RAW.
+iOS 14.3, which released on December 14, 2020, adds support for ProRAW.
+The new photography mode combines, for the first time, Apple's computational photography with Raw shooting.
 Previously, iPhone photographers had to choose between the two modes.

 iOS 14.1 shipped alongside the iPhone 12 and iPhone 12 Pro.
 The update added support for the new smartphones along with 10-bit HDR video playback and edit in Photos for iPhone 8 and later.